welisheva/clusterlink/website/content/en/docs/v0.2/getting-started/users.md

 weight: 22
 ---

-This guide will give you a quick start on installing and setting up the ClusterLink on a Kubernetes cluster.
+This guide will give you a quick start on installing and setting up ClusterLink on a Kubernetes cluster.

 ## Prerequisites